jenweber/the-ember-components-museum/tests/dummy/app/templates/docs/cheatsheet.md

 # Cheatsheet

-Reference this page to see examples of all component invocation styles in one view.
+Reference this page to see examples of all component invocation styles in one view!

+If you're wondering what versions various features became available, or you want another angle on what components can do, also check out this [awesome Components Cheatsheet](https://codingitwrong.com/2019/07/23/ember-component-cheat-sheet.html) by Josh Justice.

 ## Invocation
 -----